munki/munki-pkg/README.md

 So why consider using munkipkg?
 It's simple and self-contained, with no external dependencies.
 It can use JSON or YAML for its build settings file/data, instead of Makefile syntax or XML plists.
 It does not install a root-level system daemon as does autopkg.
 It can easily build distribution-style packages and can sign them.
 Finally, munkipkg can import existing packages.

+## macOS and Python notes

+munkipkg requires Python.
+It also uses several command-line tools available on macOS.
+There is no support for running these on Windows or Linux.

+In macOS 12.3, Apple will be removing its Python 2.7 install.
+You'll need to provide your own Python to use munkipkg.
+It should run under Python 2.7, and Python 3.6-3.9 without issue.

 ## Basic operation

 munkipkg builds flat packages using Apple's `pkgbuild` and `productbuild` tools.